-Wine enthusiasts, sommeliers and wine merchants often discuss how the correct glassware is fundamental to the enjoyment of wine; glassware is of paramount importance.
+Wine enthusiasts, sommeliers and wine merchants often discuss how the correct glass is fundamental to the enjoyment of wine; glassware is of paramount importance.
 It “would be like buying a state-of-the-art sound system and fitting it to cheap speakers.”
 Victoria Moore admits that buying an expensive bottle of wine without the appropriate glassware is pointless.

 On the other hand, people argue that there are only subtle differences made by glassware and that everyday drinkers should not worry about a glasses shape or size.

-Wineware know it can often be overwhelming choosing wine glasses as there is so much variation; from the shape and size of the bowl to the thickness/thinness of the rim.
+Wineware know it can often be overwhelming choosing glassware for wine as there is so much variation; from the shape and size of the bowl to the thickness/thinness of the rim.
 This guide is intended to help you understand the benefits of using different wine tasting glasses and make this choice easier.

 Whether you are entertaining in the home or using wine tasting glasses in your restaurant, Wineware’s ‘What are wine tasting glasses’ guide can help you.